-Another interesting study presented by K. Mazaraki et al. [68] where the researchers investigated the presence of traces of six beta-blockers possesing widely varied logP values (from 0.1 to 3.1) in human serum and urine using FPSE as the sample preparation technique followed by UHPLC-ESI-MS/MS as the chromatographic technique.
-Sol-gel CW 20M sorbent coated on 100% cotton cellulose was identified as the most efficient

-FPSE membrane for the target analytes.
-After optimizing all the FPSE parameters, the FPSE-UHPLC-ESI-MS/MS composite method provided LOD values for the selected beta-blockers from 0.3-2 ng/mL and the LLOQ values were calculated as 50 ng/mL in both serum and urine samples.
+Another interesting study is presented by K. Mazaraki et al. [66], where the researchers investigated the presence of traces of six beta-blockers possessing widely varied logP values (from 0.1 to 3.1) in human serum and urine using FPSE as the sample preparation technique followed by UHPLC-ESI-MS/MS as the chromatographic technique.
+Sol-gel CW 20M sorbent coated on 100% cotton cellulose was identified as the most efficient FPSE membrane for the target analytes.
+After optimizing all the FPSE parameters, the FPSE-UHPLC-ESI-MS/MS composite method provided LOD values for the selected beta-blockers from 0.3 to 2 ng/mL, and the LLOQ values were calculated as 50 ng/mL in both serum and urine samples.
 The method was linear in the broad range of 50-5000 ng/mL.

-G. Tris et al. [63] described an FPSE method followed by HPLC-UV analysis designed to monitor Favipiravir, a promising antiviral agent for the treatment of corona virus, in human plasma and breast milk samples.
-Overall chromatographic run was only 5 min.
-The LOQ values of the validated method were $0.2~\mu g/mL$ in plasma and $0.5~\mu g/mL$.
+G. Tris et al. [61] described an FPSE method followed by HPLC-UV analysis designed to monitor favipiravir, a promising antiviral agent for the treatment of coronavirus, in human plasma and breast milk samples.
+The overall chromatographic run was only 5 min.
+The LOQ values of the validated method were $0.2 \,\mu g/mL$ in plasma and $0.5 \,\mu g/mL$ .

 By eliminating the protein precipitation and other sample pretreatment steps from the sample preparation workflow, FPSE has established itself as a rapid, simple, and green sample preparation technique for forensic toxicology.
-Recently, M. Locatelli et al. [69] have proved the operational simplicity and performance superiority of FPSE in processing post-mortem samples including whole blood and cerebrospinal liquor collected during autopsy to monitor seven common antidepressant drugs.
-Sol-gel CW20M coated FPSE membrane was identified as the best FPSE sorbent for the selected drugs with an optimum extraction time of 20 min, back-extraction time of 5 min and 150 μL of methanol as the eluent.
+Recently, M. Locatelli et al. [67] proved the operational simplicity and performance superiority of FPSE in processing post-mortem samples, including whole blood and cerebrospinal liquor collected during autopsy to monitor seven common antidepressant drugs.
+A sol-gel CW20M-coated FPSE membrane was identified as the best FPSE sorbent for the selected drugs with an optimum extraction time of 20 min, back-extraction time of 5 min, and 150 μL of methanol as the eluent.
 The overall chromatographic run time was 20 min.
-The LOQ values were 0.1 $\mu L/mL$ for all drug compounds except Venlafaxine, which was 0.2 $\mu L/mL$.
+The LOQ values were 0.1 $\mu$ L/mL for all drug compounds except Venlafaxine, which was 0.2 $\mu$ L/mL.

-The performance superiority, simplicity, and easiness in application of this novel technique have been demonstrated in many articles and reviews, in extractions from complex sample matrices.
+The performance superiority, simplicity, and easiness in the application of this novel technique have been demonstrated in many articles and reviews, in particular, in extractions from complex sample matrices [32,63,64].